RWTH-OS/eduOS-rs/README.md

 ## Introduction

-eduOS-rs is a Unix-like computer operating system based on a monolithic architecture for educational purposes, which is developed for the course [Operating Systems][acsos] at the RWTH Aachen Univeristy.
+eduOS-rs is a Unix-like computer operating system based on a monolithic architecture for educational purposes.
-It is derived from following tutorials and software distributions.
+The operating system is developed for the course [Operating Systems][acsos] at RWTH Aachen Univeristy and has been derived from the following tutorials and software distributions:

 1. Philipp Oppermann's [excellent series of blog posts][opp].
 2. Erik Kidd's [toyos-rs][kidd], which is an extension of Philipp Opermann's kernel.